Pittsburgh, PA(412) 980-1442

 A white woman with short hair

-Alisha is a licensed social worker who has spent most of her life in suburban and rural areas of Pennsylvania.
+Alisha is a licensed social worker and certified clinical trauma specialist who has spent most of her life in suburban and rural areas of Pennsylvania.
 Her personal experiences have ignited her passion for mental health.
 Alisha’s educational background includes an Associate of Liberal Arts, Bachelor of Social Work, Trauma-Informed Care Sub-Baccalaureate, and Master of Social Work.
 She has worked in private practice and larger facilities in Pennsylvania, always upholding the values and ethics of social work.

 Alisha has extensive experience working with diverse individuals of all ages and applies a systems and person-in-environment approach in her practice with a focus on cultural sensitivity.
 She incorporates Person-Centered, Cognitive Behavioral, Existential, and Feminist therapies, along with psychoeducation, mindfulness, coping skills, boundaries, social skill development, communication skills, and trauma-informed care.
 Alisha is a member of the LGBTQIA community and takes pleasure in supporting neurodivergent individuals.
 Alisha is in the process of becoming an EMDR trained clinician to better serve her clients.